 Dedicate time at your conference for participants to familiarise themselves with, or better still practise with, the cascade materials you want them to use.

-You could also provide tips and techniques to help leaders thrive in their role as message multipliers – for example, by harnessing the power of narrative techniques or generating meaningful two-way communication as opposed to getting total silence when you ask for questions.
+You could also provide tips and techniques to help leaders thrive in their role as message multipliers – for example, by harnessing the power of business storytelling or asking great questions, as opposed to getting total silence with everyone looking at their shoes.

 4. Measure the success of the cascade

-Individual anonymity helps, but do capture enough data so you can draw up league tables showing teams, functions or countries doing well – and, by implication, falling short.
+Individual anonymity helps but make sure you capture enough data so you can draw up league tables showing teams, functions or countries doing well – and, by implication, falling short.

 5. Keep the key messages alive

-Try these techniques and, even though you might dim the lights at your conference, you can shine the light on your key messages throughout your organisation for months, even years, to come.
+Try these techniques and, even though you might dim the lights at your conference, you can shine the light on your key messages throughout your organisation for months, even years, to come and maximise your ROI.